 Merkel cements Draghi's ECB chances: analysts

-Chancellor Angela Merkel support for Italian Mario Draghi cements his chances of becoming the next head of the European Central Bank, one of the world's toughest banking jobs, analysts said on Wednesday.
+Chancellor Angela Merkel support for Italian Mario Draghi to become the next head of the European Central Bank cements his chances of getting one of the world's toughest banking jobs, analysts said on Wednesday.

 "Germany could back his candidacy for the position of ECB president," Merkel told Die Zeit in an interview.

 Barclays Capital managing director Julian Callow told AFP that Merkel's backing was "the last box to check" and added: "its the thing that we've been waiting for."